County Health Rankings Show Burden of Severe Housing Cost Tied to Poor Health

 For more than 45 years the Robert Wood Johnson Foundation has worked to improve health and health care.
 We are working alongside others to build a national Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.
 For more information, visit www.rwjf.org.
 Follow the Foundation on Twitter at www.rwjf.org/twitter or on Facebook at www.rwjf.org/facebook.

 In a Culture of Health, everyone has an opportunity to reside in an affordable, safe, stable home.
-In this year’s annual message, RWJF President and CEO Rich Besser highlights housing as a key factor of thriving communities.
+In his 2019 annual message, RWJF President and CEO Rich Besser highlights housing as a key factor of thriving communities.